uccser/cs-field-guide/docs/source/developer/interactives.rst

 - The interactive is primarily written in JS, HTML, and CSS.
 - The main file of the interactive must be ``index.html``.
 - A ``README.md`` file explaining the interactive, linking to any necessary wiki pages.
-- Extra libraries/scripts that have been used have been used and attributed correctly, see [details about how to do this here](CONTRIBUTING.md#managing-licenses).
+- Extra libraries/scripts that have been used have been used and attributed correctly, see :ref:`licence-files`.
 - Be easily accessible on desktop and mobile, or show a disclaimer that it is suited for desktop use only.
 - Abides by the repository contribution style guidelines.
 - All internal links (links to other files in the project) must be relative links.